-“Going to an open-air, one-way, walk-through haunted forest where appropriate mask use is enforced, and people can remain more than 6 feet apart,” is a little safer, and considered moderate risk according to the CDC.
-“If screaming will likely occur, greater distancing is advised.
-The greater the distance, the lower the risk of spreading a respiratory virus.”
+Instead, consider an outdoor, one-way, walk-through haunted forest or corn maze, where mask use and/or social distancing are enforced.
+“If screaming will likely occur, greater distancing is advised,” according to the CDC.
+“The greater the distance, the lower the risk of spreading a respiratory virus.”

 For now, getting vaccinated, wearing a mask and social distancing are still best practices for staying safe and protecting those who can’t be vaccinated.
 Take care this Halloween and celebrate in ways that keep you, your family and your community safe.

 How will you be celebrating Halloween this year?
 Tell us in the comments below.